Stevoisiak/JavaFX-Online-Chess/README.md

 ## Missing Features

-* Special pawn rules (Piece promotion, 2 space movement, en passant, etc)
+* Special pawn rules (Piece promotion, en passant, only capture diagonally, situational 2 space movement, etc)
 * Indicators for check, checkmate, and stalemate
 * Handling for edge case where client & server disagree on whether a move is valid
+* Allow castling

 ## Bugs